Princess of Wales Conservatory

 The pond within the aquaria section contains the Asian form of the giant waterlily Euryale ferox.
 This plant has huge leaves that can span two metres and are strong enough to take the weight of baby without sinking.
 On the lower level, there are viewing windows so visitors can see the pond from a fish’s eye view.
 Close by are separate tanks containing a rhombeus piranha, poison-dart tree frogs and baby water dragons.
 These displays demonstrate how plants and animals interact in their natural tropical rainforest habitats.

 Towards the northern end of the glasshouse, are some familiar houseplants originating from the wet tropics.
 These include the African violet (Saintpaulia) and Swiss cheese plant (Monstera deliciosa).
-Once a year, the Princess of Wales glasshouse hosts a festival celebrating the beauty of tropical orchids.
-Kew’s orchid collection numbers some 1500 species, and staff working its micropropagation laboratory are becoming adept at bringing rare species back from the brink of extinction.

 There are about nine water dragons that live and breed freely in Zone 1.
 They provide a natural means of controlling unwanted insects in the Princess of Wales Conservatory but tend to keep out of sight of visitors.

 Keeping the Princess of Wales Conservatory’s plants in good shape requires much hard graft behind the scenes.
-The team clean out the pools in Spring, develop outdoor displays such as the Mediterranean Garden in Summer, top up the glasshouse’s soil and replant beds in Autumn, and prune plants throughout the winter.
+The team clean out the pools in spring, develop outdoor displays such as the Mediterranean Garden in summer, top up the glasshouse’s soil and replant beds in autumn, and prune plants throughout the winter.

 There are sensors located on the glasshouse walls and secreted about the beds to feed environmental information back to the conservatory’s central computer.
 This switches on heat flows, opens vents to allow in cool air or prompts mist sprays to operate, until the preset conditions required for each climatic zone are met.